-The Group presents its Value Creation Story as "The Path to Achieving What We Aim To Be" in the Integrated Report, carries out business management based on management resources, such as human capital, and management strategies for the Value Creation Process, and discloses the relation between the value and impacts created as a result.
+The Group presents its Value Creation Story in the Integrated Report, carries out business management based on management resources, such as human capital, and management strategies for the Value Creation Process, and discloses the relation between the value and impacts created as a result.

 Furthermore, as the Company expressed its support for the TCFD recommendations in February 2021, it has been analyzing the impacts that can contribute to the Company's business activities, profits, etc. by analyzing climate risk and opportunity scenarios in line with TCFD recommendations, and carrying out information disclosure in line with this framework.
-Going forward, the Company has expressed its aim to further promote climate change response and reduce CO2 emissions to virtually zero in 2050 in order to contribute to the Group's growth and a sustainable society.
+The Company has expressed its aims to update information as necessary, further promote climate change response, and reduce CO2 emissions to virtually zero in 2050 in order to contribute to the Group's growth and a sustainable society.